Bachelor of Science in Nursing (BSN)

 BSN Fast Facts

-- The NCLEX pass rate has been above 95 percent for the last seven graduating BSN classes at the University of Nevada, Reno.
+- The NCLEX pass rate has consistently been above 90 percent for the last ten graduating BSN classes at the University of Nevada, Reno.

 - The Orvis School of Nursing offers 64 students admission to the nursing major each spring and each fall.